andreipfeiffer/css-in-js/README.md

 #### Worth mentioning observations

-- 🧐 the `css` prop is mentioned in the API docs, but there are no usage examples
 - 🤓 we need to split static & dynamic styles, otherwise it will render duplicate output
 - 😕 bundles nested styles even if they are not used in component
 - 😵 we can mix Tagged Templates with Styled Objects, which could lead to convoluted and different syntax for each approach (kebab vs camel, EOL character, quotes, interpolation, etc)